 Text Dependent Analysis Series

-TDA Instructional Prompt Guides and Grade-level Learning Plans with Close Reading Lessons
+TDA Instructional Prompt Guides with Annotated Student Responses, Close Reading Lessons, and Replacement Units

 The Text Dependent Analysis Instructional Prompt Guides contain the following sections: text complexity, instructional text-dependent analysis prompt, example proficient student response as written by the teacher, grade-level text, annotated student work, and possible instructional next steps.
 The guides should be used in conjunction with the Learning Progressions.

 The Text Dependent Analysis (TDA) Close Reading Lessons are designed to be an example pathway for teaching comprehension and analysis of the reading elements.
 The Close Reading instructional plan guides teachers through the planning and teaching of each lesson, as well as modeling the response to a TDA prompt.
 The close reading lessons focus on the text excerpt and corresponding prompt in each grade-level Instructional Prompt Guide with Annotated Student Responses.

 The Text Dependent Analysis (TDA) Replacement Units are intended to supplant units that do not move beyond superficial understandings, knowledge, and skills of English language arts.
 This is not to suggest that the selected texts in current units of instruction are not complex or appropriate.
 In fact, there are many high-quality texts in anthologies and other resources that are currently used in classes, schools, and districts.
 Replacement units provide teachers with a way to reshuffle the texts in order for students to dive deeply into comprehension and analysis of a small set of reading elements using a variety of texts, and to demonstrate the ability to respond to a TDA prompt.